fgrosse/PHPASN1/README.md

 More information about PHP Autoloading  can be found [here](http://php.net/manual/en/language.oop5.autoload.php).

-## Examples
+### Examples

-To see some example usage of the API or some generated output check out the examples folder.
+To see some example usage of the API classes or some generated output check out the examples folder.

 You can also take a look at the **live demo** of the current PHPASN1 exampless [here](http://corvespace.de/phpasn1/examples/).